GabrilH/Aguda-Compiler/aguda-compiler/README.md

 If the given test is **invalid**, the compiler outputs what it was able to parse and also the syntatic and/or lexer errors that are present in the test program.
 For example, the following program:

+    -- Author: 58250, Leonardo Monteiro

-    let euros_to_usd (euros : Float) : Float = euros * 1.18
+    -- Function to convert euros to dollars let euros_to_usd (euros : Float) : Float = euros * 1.18

     let amount_euros : Float = 100  -- Amount in euros